What Kind of Questions Do You Ask a Narcissist in Child Custody? Good Divorce Deposition Questions For Battle!

 An equally important second step is learning to neutralize these tactics.

 This stage requires mental resilience, focused objectivity, and a strategic conversational approach.
+Stay calm and stick to the facts during interactions with a narcissist.

 Staying focused and unaffected by the narcissist’s emotional ploys is critical.